EMUNES/Electron-Vite-Vue3-BaseBundle/README.md

 ## Problems I encounter

 - Can't upgrade electron version using *yarn add electron@lastest*.
 Haven't tried npm yet.
+- Do not have preload.js to follow security conventions.

 **Hope this helps**.